Kansas Future Teacher Academy

 Five Frequently Asked Questions

-The Kansas Future Teacher Academy at Emporia State University, sponsored by The Teachers College and directed by the Jones Institute, has graduated more than 1,200 high school students for 25 summers.
+The Kansas Future Teacher Academy at Emporia State University, sponsored by The Teachers College and directed by the Jones Institute, has graduated more than 1,200 high school students in its 30 years of existence.

 Since 1989, when the first academy had the honor of receiving the AASCU Christa McAuliffe Showcase for Excellence Award, the Future Teacher Academy at ESU has provided select students with the opportunity to learn more about the challenges and rewards of teaching and has become recognized as an established and highly respected training opportunity for students throughout the state of Kansas.